woodser/monero-ts/docs/developer_guide/getting_started_p1.md

 ### The offline wallet generator

-An offline wallet generator creates and displays a new, random wallet address along with that address's associated view key, spend key, and mnemonic phrase.
+An offline wallet generator creates and displays a new, random wallet address along with that address's associated view key, spend key, and seed phrase.
 An offline wallet generator only needs to produce and display these wallet attributes; it does not need to communicate with a Monero network, transfer XMR, or track a wallet's balance or outputs.

 monero-javascript's keys-only wallet meets these requirements and is ideal for a monero-javascript-based offline wallet generator.
 The keys-only wallet is a minimal Wasm wallet implementation that only provides a wallet's _static_ attributes.
 It cannot initiate transfers, report its balance, or communicate with a Monero network.